sbalu25/hotspot-analysis/README.md

 3. You should use 1 day as the Time Step size.
 The first day of a month is step 1.
 Every month has 31 days.
 4. You only need to consider Pick-up Location.
 5. We don't use Jaccard similarity to check your answer.
-However, you don't need to worry about how to decide the cell coordinates because the code template generated cell coordinates.
-You just need to write the rest of the task.

 ## Coding template specification